 - Be a good sport.
 You can’t win every game, sale, award, or popularity contest.
 Accept that, congratulate the winner, and move on.

-Family, Friends and Coworkers
+How to Honor Family, Friends, and Coworkers

 - On the flip side, be sympathetic when things aren’t so good for the people in your life.
 Don’t try to make light of anything bad that happens, no matter how insignificant it seems to you.

-- Congratulate coworkers for promotions, including one you’d hoped for.
+- Congratulate coworkers for promotions, including the one you’d hoped for.
 You may be next in line, and the higher-ups may be watching how you deal with other people’s success.

 - Avoid jealousy.
 The green-eyed monster is very unattractive so don’t expect to have everything other people have.